Fulling: Milling

+Originally, fulling was carried out by the pounding of the woollen cloth with a club, or the fuller's feet or hands.
+In Roman times, fulling was conducted by slaves working the cloth while ankle deep in tubs of human urine.
 Scotland, then a rather remote and un-industrialized region, retained manual methods into the 1700s.
 In Scottish Gaelic tradition, this process was accompanied by waulking songs, which women sang to set the pace.